 The cake itself is bold and dark, with a pleasant bitterness from a combination of brown sugar, coffee, and Dutch cocoa.
-Meanwhile, the frosting is a simple milk chocolate ganache, a two-ingredient frosting with a gentle cocoa flavor and mellow sweetness to complement the intensity of the cake.
+Meanwhile, the frosting is a simple milk chocolate ganache, a two-ingredient affair with a gentle cocoa flavor and mellow sweetness to complement the intensity of the cake.

-Endangered Species' 48% milk chocolate is as dark as they come, but sweet enough to work in a recipe with no added sugar—a great choice for those still on the fence about the idea of milk chocolate.
-Meanwhile, Divine's 26% Milk Chocolate has a classic cocoa flavor, but falls on the sweeter end of the spectrum for those who believe a fingerful of frosting should be a dessert on its own.
+Endangered Species's 48% milk chocolate is as dark as they come, but sweet enough to work in a recipe with no added sugar—a great choice for those still on the fence about the idea of milk chocolate.
+Meanwhile, Divine's 26% Milk Chocolate has a classic cocoa flavor, but falls on the sweeter end of the spectrum, for those who believe a fingerful of frosting should be a dessert on its own.

-Since the ganache needs time to cool, I like to make it before getting started on the cake itself, and I'll use the same skillet so I can cut down on dirty dishes; but if you're not in a hurry, it can be made in a separate skillet while the cake's in the oven.
+Since the ganache needs time to cool, I like to make it before getting started on the cake itself, and I'll use the same skillet so I can cut down on dirty dishes.
+But if you're not in a hurry, it can be made in a separate skillet while the cake's in the oven.

-Scrape out every last drop of cream, then whisk the ganache until smooth, and refrigerate until needed.
+Scrape out every last drop of cream, then whisk the ganache until smooth and refrigerate until needed.
 That's it!

-Return the skillet to the stove to melt the butter, then add hot coffee, dark chocolate, and some Dutch cocoa powder.
+Return the skillet to the stove to melt the butter, then add hot coffee, dark chocolate, and Dutch cocoa powder.
 Dutch cocoa powder's flavor and behavior are distinct from natural cocoa, so accept no substitutions.
-Most supermarkets carry Dutch cocoas like Droste and Divine, but you can buy in bulk online to save a little jingle (my fave is Cacao Barry Extra Brute).
+(Though we do have a guide to our favorite readily accessible natural cocoas should you find yourself in need of one for another recipe.)

 Next, whisk in the brown sugar, salt, and vanilla, followed by the eggs.

 In any event, the key is to whisk gently in the center of the skillet, working slowly to bring all the flour into play.
-Working slowly also forces a gentle approach, which helps to minimize gluten formation in the batter (on that note, you can also minimize gluten formation by avoiding high-protein hard red wheat flours.)
+Working slowly also forces a gentle approach, which helps to minimize gluten formation in the batter.
+(On that note, you can also minimize gluten formation by avoiding high-protein hard red wheat flours.)

-Once the batter is smooth, toss the skillet in the oven and bake at 350°F until the cake is puffed and firm to the touch, although still soft enough that your fingertips will leave an impression in the crust.
+Once the batter is smooth, toss the skillet in the oven and bake at 350°F (180°C) until the cake is puffed and firm to the touch, though still soft enough that your fingertips will leave an impression in the crust.

-Simply take the chilled ganache out of the fridge, give it a few vigorous strokes with a flexible spatula, and it'll thicken right up (this happens so fast we didn't even get to grab a photo of the process.)
+Simply take the chilled ganache out of the fridge, give it a few vigorous strokes with a flexible spatula, and it'll thicken right up.
+(This happens so fast, we didn't even get to grab a photo of the process.)

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.